elegant-scipy/elegant-scipy/sphinx/content/ch1.md

 ```

 Once we trigger broadcasting, an additional dimension will be
-prepended to N:
+prepended to $N$:

 `N.shape (1, 375)`

 The dimensions will match so we don't have to do anything.
-However, for readability, it can be useful to add the extra dimension to N anyway.
+However, for readability, it can be useful to add the extra dimension to $N$ anyway.

 ```python
 # Divide each column by the total counts for that column (N)